 After that, it’s worth visiting the Higgeldy Piggeldy Farmyard.
-Here, you will find the likes of bunnies (lots and lots of bunnies; some of whom are slightly tetchy but nothing a pellet or two and some human tenderness can’t fix…), chickens, ducks, goats, guinea pigs (don’t even try to catch them… they bring new meaning to the expression “lightning fast”), cows, pigs and even a few emus too.
+Here, you will find the likes of bunnies (lots and lots of bunnies; some of whom, when you could still touch them, were slightly tetchy…), chickens, ducks, goats, guinea pigs (they bring new meaning to the expression “lightning fast”), cows, pigs and even a few emus too.

 It’s a wonderful place for kids to visit and though there’s a minimal entry fee, it’s so worth it.
-(You can also buy some pellets to feed to the animals, at R5 per tin and can also buy your entry tickets at the Café.)
+(You can also buy your entry tickets at the Café.)

-This makes for a safe and amazingly fun farm experience – and although you probably won’t end up spending almost two hours hanging around just to hold a baby bunny like we did (all thanks to me… 🙂 ), adults and children alike seem to really relish the experience, so I’m sure you will too!
+This makes for a safe and amazingly fun farm experience, one which adults and children alike seem to really relish the experience, so I’m sure you will too!

 Please though (and I can’t emphasise this enough, particularly because these are real, live animals), keep a close eye on your children, both for their safety and for the animals’ well-being too.